2nd Tennessee Colored Heavy Artillery Regiment

-The 2nd Tennessee Heavy Artillery Regiment (African Descent) was an artillery regiment that served in the Union Army during the American Civil War.
-The regiment was also known as 2nd West Tennessee Heavy Artillery Regiment (African Descent).
+The 2nd Tennessee Heavy Artillery Regiment (African Descent) was a regiment of African-American troops recruited from Tennessee that served in the Union Army during the American Civil War.
+It was later redesignated as the 4th Regiment Heavy Artillery U.S. Colored Troops until it was mustered out of service in February 1866.

-Service
+Unit History

 The 2nd Tennessee Heavy Artillery (African Descent) was organized at Columbus, Kentucky and mustered in for three years under the command of Colonel Charles H. Adams.
-As was custom at the time, the regiment was designated the 2nd Tennessee (Colored) Heavy Artillery.
 The first recruits were assigned to Companies A, B, and C in June 1863, but the rest of the companies were not fully enrolled and mustered until November 1863.
 The regiment consisted of nine companies of artillery.

+Most artillery units in the United States Colored Troops were designated as heavy artillery, meaning that they manned cannons within fixed fortifications.
 The regiment was attached to District of Columbus, Kentucky, 6th Division, XVI Corps, Department of the Tennessee, to April 1864.

-The 2nd Tennessee Heavy Artillery (African Descent) ceased to exist on April 26, 1864, to 4th United States Colored Heavy Artillery Regiment.